abhimanyuma/blog.manyu.in/_posts/2010-07-03-my-fingers-to-argentina.md

 Image Credits

-1. [Jepoirrer](http://www.flickr.com/photos/jepoirrier/) on Flickr for the Car Image.
+1. [jepoirrer](http://www.flickr.com/photos/jepoirrier/) on Flickr for the Car Image.

-[2] <a title="Katem Claughlin" href="http://www.katemclaughlin.net/category/suicide/" target="_blank">Katem
-Claughlin</a> for the teen sleeping image
+2. [departingxyz](http://www.flickr.com/photos/departingyyz/) on Flickr for the argentinian sleeping image